csabapalfi/gps/README.md

 # Google PageSpeed -> Slack (WIP)

-Post Google PageSpeed scores to Slack.
+Post *G*oogle *P*ageSpeed scores to *S*lack.

 The idea is to run this from your CI/CD periodically and/or after deployments.

+I built a node version of this for one of my clients but want to have a lighter single-binary version.

 ## usage